netography/neto-mcp/neto_mcp_server/nql-guide.md

 ## Fuzzy Matching

 Fuzzy matching accounts for variations in spelling by calculating the Levenshtein distance between terms.

-> 🤔 What is the Levenshtein Distance?
->
-> The Levenshtein distance is a metric for measuring the difference between two strings.
-It calculates the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one string into another.
-For example, the Levenshtein distance between "kitten" and "sitting" is 3, because it requires three edits: replacing 'k' with 's', replacing 'e' with 'i', and adding 'g'.
-This metric is useful for fuzzy matching, where you want to find matches that are close, but not exact.

 ### Fuzzy Matching: Operator Syntax and Meaning